This easy love bug heart card craft for kids makes a sweet card for Valentine’s Day, Mother’s Day, or a birthday!

 Then, we cut around the heart, leaving the side next to the folded edge uncut, so it would be where the card connected.

-Next, we got a black marker and added a line in the middle for wings.
+Next, we got a black marker and filled in the line to separate the wings.

 Tip: It can help to have a picture of the craft or a model you made next to your child so they have a goal in mind.
 However, I love to encourage them to make it their own.
 If they just want to keep it a heart (like M did) or transform it into a butterfly (like H did), I encourage that too because the end goal is my kids build creativity and a love of learning.
 I know following directions is important too, so I do try to get them excited about the project at hand, using the model to encourage them to follow directions.
 I also offer more paper or scratch paper to make more projects with their own ideas:)